 All data in this brief are based on county-level counts to facilitate metropolitan/nonmetropolitan reporting.
-Cases and deaths that could not be attributed to a county are excluded, meaning that national figures are undercounts.
+Cases and deaths that could not be attributed to a county are excluded.
+Alaska and North Dakota have not updated county-level mortality data in the last two weeks.
+This means that national figures are undercounts.